What extra-curricular activities and clubs are there at the Career Center?Business Professionals of America

 The Career Center awards Career Passports, which contain the student's resume, a list of skills achieved, a transcript, and it may also contain letters of recommendation, honors, awards, and a Career-Technical Completion Certificate.
 Students who maintain a 91% attendance rate, a "C" average in the career-technical lab, and pass all other needed classes for their program will receive a Career-Technical Certificate.

-Students completing their career-technical programs at WCCC attend a ceremony held at the end of May to receive their Career Passports.
+Students completing their career-technical programs at WCCC attend a ceremony held in May to receive their Career Passports.
 The students wear their individual graduation gowns from their high schools, which makes the ceremony quite impressive and colorful.

 What is the typical school day schedule?